-Picking up the trail at Otematata we have a short, steep climb to follow the Benmore Dam, past the power station.
-We’ll skirt the shores of gorgeous Lake Aviemore and follow the Waitaki River to Kurow in the Waitaki Valley.
+We’ll leave tiny Otematata behind with a short, steep climb and follow the Benmore Dam, past the power station.
+We’ll skirt the shores of Lake Aviemore and follow the Waitaki River to Kurow in the Waitaki Valley.

 Duntroon - Oamaru